szymon-ludyga/betting-game/README.md

 # In terminal type in:

-npm install <-- install node packages
+npm i <-- install node packages

 npm run start <-- start the application